Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: -Regularized Loss Minimization

+This rule requires function evaluations in each line search step, straightforward implementation would need to access the whole design matrix $\X$ for each function evaluation, which is intractable for parallel system with limited memory bandwidth.
+We will show in Section \ref{sec:implementation-pcdn} that, this problem can be solved using implementation technique of retaining intermediate quantities, which also makes it possible to apply high-dimensional line search to our parallel algorithm.

-\subsection{SCDN for $\ell_1$-Regularized Logistic Regression}
+\subsection{SCDN for $L_1$-Regularized Logistic Regression}

-The SCDN method is proposed to solve $\ell_1$-regularized logistic regression~\citep{DBLP:conf/icml/BradleyKBG11}.
-For presentation clarity, we summarize the main steps of the SCDN method in Algorithm \ref{alg:scdn}.
-The SCDN method first determines the parallelism (number of parallel updates) $\bar{P}$, and then in each iteration it updates the randomly picked $\bar{P}$ features in parallel, where each feature update corresponds to one iteration in the inner loop of the CDN method (See Algorithm \ref{alg:cdn}).
-However, its parallel updates for $\bar{P}$ features increase the risk of divergence due to the correlation among features. \cite{DBLP:conf/icml/BradleyKBG11} provide a problem-specific measure for the parallelization potential of the SCDN method based on the spectral radius $\rho$ of $\mathbf{X}^T\mathbf{X}$.
-With this measure, an upper bound is given, $\bar{P} \leq {n}/{\rho}+1$, to achieve speedups linear in $\bar{P}$.
-However, it is difficult to estimate $\rho$ for large dataset, and $\rho$ can be very large for most large scale datasets (e.g., $\rho=20,228,800$ for the \textsf{gisette} dataset with $n=5000$), and thus limits the parallelizability of SCDN.
-Clearly it is of great interest to develop algorithms with strong convergence guarantees under high parallelism for large scale $\ell_1$ minimization problems.
+The SCDN method ~\cite{DBLP:conf/icml/BradleyKBG11} is developed to solve $L_1$-regularized logistic regression problems.
+For presentation clarity, we summarize the main steps of the SCDN method in Algorithm~\ref{alg:scdn}.
+This method first determines the parallelism (number of parallel updates) $\bar{P}$, and then in each iteration updates the randomly picked $\bar{P}$ features in parallel, where each feature update corresponds to one iteration in the inner loop of the CDN method (see Algorithm~\ref{alg:cdn}).
+However, the parallel updates for $\bar{P}$ features increase the risk of divergence due to feature correlations.
+Bradley et al.~\cite{DBLP:conf/icml/BradleyKBG11} provide a problem-specific measure for the parallelization potential of the SCDN method based on the spectral radius $\rho$ of $\mathbf{X}^\top\mathbf{X}$.
+With this measure, an upper bound $\bar{P} \leq {n}/{\rho}+1$, is given to achieve speedups linear in $\bar{P}$.
+However, $\rho$ can be very large for most large scale datasets (e.g., $\rho=20,228,800$ for the \textsf{gisette} dataset with $n=5000$ without column-wise normalization) and thus limits the parallelizability of SCDN.
+Clearly it is of great interest to develop algorithms with strong convergence guarantees under high parallelism for large scale $L_1$-regularized minimization problems.